-- STAAR English/Spanish grades 3-8 mathematics
+- STAAR English grades 3-8 mathematics

+- STAAR Spanish grades 3-5 mathematics

 - STAAR English grades 3-8 reading

 - STAAR Spanish grades 3-5 reading

 The vertical scale established for the English versions of grades 3-5 mathematics was also applied to the Spanish versions of grades 3-5 mathematics because the Spanish versions of the mathematics tests are transadapted from the English test forms.
 A vertical scale is not required for writing, science, or social studies at the elementary and middle school levels.